Chihayafuru: Anime

 A 25-episode anime television series adaptation, produced by the studio Madhouse under the direction of Morio Asaka, aired on Nippon TV from 4 October 2011 to 27 March 2012.
 The screenplay was written by Naoya Takayama and character designs were by Kunihiko Hamada.
 The music was composed by Kousuke Yamashita, and the sound director was Masafumi Mima of Techno Sound.
 The series was simulcast by Crunchyroll.
 Animax Asia aired an English version of the anime from 13 February to 18 March 2013.
 The series was released in nine DVD and Blu-ray Disc volumes from 21 December 2011 to 22 August 2012.
 A Blu-ray Disc box set was released on 18 July 2013.

-A second 25-episode season, Chihayafuru 2, aired on Nippon Television between 11 January and 28 June 2013, and was simulcast by Crunchyroll.
+A second 25-episode season aired on Nippon Television between 11 January and 28 June 2013, and was simulcast by Crunchyroll.
 An original video animation episode was released on DVD bundled with the special edition of the 22nd manga volume on 13 September 2013.
 The season was collected in a two-volume Blu-ray and DVD box set released on 22 May 2013 and 18 September 2013.

 A 24-episode third season was originally announced to premiere on Nippon Television's AnichU block in April 2019, with the main cast and staff reprising their roles, but was delayed and aired from 22 October 2019 to 24 March 2020.
 It was also simulcast by Crunchyroll.
 The season was collected in a two-volume Blu-ray and DVD box set released on 25 December 2019 and 25 March 2020.

 The first season's opening and ending themes are "Youthful" by 99RadioService and "Soshite Ima" (そしていま) by Asami Seto respectively.
 99RadioService released "Youthful" as a single on 30 November 2011.
 The original soundtrack with character song albums was released in two volumes on 18 January and 28 March 2012.
 The second season's opening and ending themes are "Star" by 99RadioService and "Akane Sora" (茜空) by Seto.
 The third season's opening and ending themes are "Colorful" by 99RadioService and "Hitomebore" (一目惚れ) by Band Harassment.

 In September 2016, Sentai Filmworks, announced that they had licensed the first two seasons of the anime series for home video and digital release in North America.
 The series' first season premiered with English subtitles on the Hidive streaming service on 15 June 2017, with the second premiering on 19 March 2018.
 Sentai Filmworks' dub is streamed by Hidive starting from 29 August 2017.
 The first season was released on DVD and Blu-ray on 12 September 2017 and the second on 20 March 2018.
 In December 2019, Sentai Filmworks announced that they had licensed the series' third season.
 It was released on DVD and Blu-ray on 27 July 2021, while its English dub was added to Hidive on 30 July.